Aashishsharma/Learnings/React/hooks/hooks.md

 export default HookTimer
  ```

+### 6. useReducer + useContext
-## In smaller apps we don't need Redux we can achieve same Redux functionality using useReducer and useContext hooks
+In smaller apps we don't need Redux we can achieve same Redux functionality using useReducer and useContext hooks
-Steps
+**Steps**
 1. Created Reducer function and the initial state, in the most parent component
 2. Create context variable in the most parent component
 3. Pass the state and dispatch values in the context provider so that any child can use the state variable and can dispact the actions